 - Having long-term dialysis.

-- Eating a high fat diet over a period of many years.
+- Eating a high fat diet over many years.

-- Having genetic conditions such as von Hippel-Lindau disease, Birt Hogg Dube syndrome, tuberous sclerosis, and hereditary papillary RCC.
+- Having genetic conditions.
+These include von Hippel-Lindau disease, and Birt Hogg Dube syndrome.
+Also tuberous sclerosis, and hereditary papillary RCC.

 These are some common symptoms of kidney cancer.1